CL-CHEN-Lab/RepliSeq/README.md

 Chunlong CHEN : chunlong.chen@curie.fr

-Don't hesitate to contact the authors or open an issue for a question or if you wish to see new features added to this package.
+Don't hesitate to contact the authors or open an issue for a question or if you wish to see new features to be added to this package.

-## Usage examples :
+## Usage examples:

-We propose an overview of some functions usage.
+We propose an overview of some function usage.
 For extended documentation, please refer to the Vignette *how-to-use*.

-#### readRS(path_data,fractions) :
+#### readRS(path_data,fractions):

-This functions reads Repli-seq assays from multiple files (one file for one fraction) and outputs a dataframe from it.
+This function reads Repli-seq assays from multiple files (one file for one fraction) and outputs a dataframe from it.
-It requires bedgraph inputs [(see bedgraph spec)](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) with a one line header but **no other comments** such as :
+It requires bedgraph inputs [(see bedgraph spec)](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) with a one line header but **no other comments** such as:

 track 	type=bedGraph 	name=NT_chr22-s1	description=50kbprofile
 chr22	0	50000	0